 Another way to check if your product has a market willing to pay is to put up a website with a shop.
 You then market the site as you would when the business is launched.
 The only difference is that when people want to pay (and this is where they fill out their credit card details, not where they put things in the basket) you put up a notice saying that the product is out of stock and give an estimated time for when you will have it in stock.

 Ensure to take down their email so you can contact them when the products are ready.
 Tim Ferriss talks about this approach in The Four Hour Work Week.

 You can have the best product or service targeted at a market willing to buy it, but if you try to sell it for the wrong price, or aim to sell it in the wrong quantities, producing a lot more products than you need, the business will fail.
 Your business model is crucial to the success of the business and for investors to wish to invest.

 The best of businesses can fail if you have the wrong team around you, don’t market it properly, or let your strategies and procedures fall by the wayside.
 Make sure to write a great business plan as well as an operational plan and consult various people for feedback.
 Constantly revise your plan, as well as measure how you are doing in comparison to your plan.

 Commercialising a business idea is not easy, but it can be worth it.
-Make sure you do your research, work with people who can help you evaluate your ideas along the way and most importantly: find out if there is a market and if they are willing to pay, then create an execution plan that is well thought through if you intend to invest in businesses for sale in Brisbane City.
+Make sure you do your research, work with people who can help you evaluate your ideas along the way and most importantly find out if there is a market and if they are willing to pay, then create an execution plan that is well thought through if you intend to invest in businesses for sale in Brisbane City.